 Allison serves as our senior tutor and has tutored at the Business Communication Lab since May 2014.
 Allison enjoys conducting research on writing lab theory and practice, particularly research that applies to writing pedagogy within the Walton College and writing across the curriculum.
 In December 2017, Allison will graduate with a degree in Creative Writing and a minor in Marketing.
-She plans to pursue an MBA from the Walton College in the Fall 2018 semester.
+She plans to pursue a career in marketing communications and later, add an Executive MBA to her education.

 Jon is a third-year PhD student in the English Department’s Rhetoric and Composition program.
 He has more than four years of experience teaching English composition at the University of Arkansas.
 Jon’s dissertation focuses on the “practice-ability” of writing and compares writing to other learned skills such as music and sports.
 Outside of school, Jon enjoys playing music in his two bluegrass bands and spending time with his two-year-old son, Occam.

 De'stani is a junior majoring in Business Marketing and minoring in Journalism.
 She enjoys reading, writing, hanging out with friends, and being involved on campus.
 De'stani is an active volunteer and in her (little) free time, you can find her at the square or Crystal Bridges.
 When she graduates, she wants to do management consulting and later own her own business.